zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2023-11-26】[bgstaal / multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
+* 【2023-11-26】[linexjlin / GPTs](https://github.com/linexjlin/GPTs) - leaked prompts of GPTs
+* 【2023-11-26】[wesbos / hot-tips](https://github.com/wesbos/hot-tips) - The code behind my hot tips
+* 【2023-11-26】[florinpop17 / app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
+* 【2023-11-26】[sergiomarotco / Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - Best practices for segmentation of the corporate network of any company
 * 【2023-11-25】[StarRocks / starrocks](https://github.com/StarRocks/starrocks) - StarRocks, a Linux Foundation project, is a next-generation sub-second MPP OLAP database for full analytics scenarios, including multi-dimensional analytics, real-time analytics, and ad-hoc queries.
 InfoWorld’s 2023 BOSSIE Award for best open source software.
 * 【2023-11-25】[spring-projects / spring-boot](https://github.com/spring-projects/spring-boot) - Spring Boot
 * 【2023-11-25】[fffaraz / awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.